bergesinstitute/graf-method/book-2-unit-1.md

 6. My sister is in Korea.
 7. I am a lawyer.
 8. I am very worried.
-9. Juan’s eyes are blue.
+9. Juan's eyes are blue.
-10. Maria’s hair is long.
+10. Maria's hair is long.
 11. Maria has long hair.

 ## 4. Fill in the blanks using ser or estar